Chris Young (youngch03)

 - Debut August 24, 2004

-Chris Young is a starting pitcher for the Seattle Mariners and one of the tallest players in baseball at this time.
+Chris Young is a pitcher and one of the tallest players in baseball.
 Not surprisingly, he was a basketball player in college, and in fact was offered a contract from the Sacramento Kings of the NBA as he graduated from Princeton University.
 He is not to be confused with his contemporary, outfielder Chris Young.

-Young established himself as a solid starter by going 12-7, 4.26 in 31 starts for the Texas Rangers in 2005, his first full season in the majors.
+Young established himself as a solid starter by going 12-7, 4.26 in 31 starts for the Rangers in 2005, his first full season in the majors.
 However, after the season, he was included in a disastrous trade for the Rangers, in which they sent Young, 1B Adrian Gonzalez and OF Terrmel Sledge to the San Diego Padres in return for pitchers Adam Eaton and Akinori Otsuka.
 Both pitchers acquired by Texas were huge busts, while Young and Gonzalez became stars in the National League.
 It was the third time Young had been included in a major trade already, and all of the deals turned out badly for the team who sent him away.
-The Pittsburgh Pirates, who had selected Young in the third round of the 2000 amateur draft, sent him to the Montreal Expos after the 2002 season, in return for veteran relief pitcher Matt Herges, whom the Expos were about to release to make room on their major league roster.
-Herges had an excellent year in the Expos' system in 2003, but at the end of spring training in 2004, was sent to the Rangers along with Josh McKinley for catcher Einar Diaz and a minor league pitcher.
-Diaz barely played as Brian Schneider's back-up in Montreal, while Young was a fixture in the Rangers' starting rotation by the end of August, 2004.

 Chris Young emerged as one of the National League's top starters with the San Diego Padres, going 11-5, 3.46 in 2006 and beating the eventual World Champions St. Louis Cardinals in his only start in the NLDS.
+On September 22nd that year, he took a no-hitter into the 9th inning in a start against the Pirates before walking Jose Bautista with one out and then allowing a pinch homer to Joe Randa.
+As a result, he is one of the Padres pitchers to come closest to pitching a no-hitter.
 He did even better in 2007, posting a 3.12 ERA, the 5th best in the league.
 He was elected by fans as the final man on the National League squad for the 2007 All-Star Game, but was the losing pitcher in the contest.
 He was only 9-8 overall, a victim of poor offensive support.
 In 2008, bothered by health issues, he was limited to 18 starts, but pitched well when he did play, going 7-6, 3.96.

 Young has a particularly slow delivery to the plate, which makes him vulnerable to the stolen base.
 On April 27, 2009, he gave up 8 stolen bases in a game against the Colorado Rockies, including five by rookie Dexter Fowler.
 He missed the second half of the 2009 season with shoulder surgery, but was back in the Padres' rotation at the start of the 2010 season.
 However, he was shut down again with shoulder trouble after making four strong starts, during which he went 2-0, 0.90.